33 Credits DIP2462, Academic Catalog 2025-2026

 This course will continue the residential building project started in Residential Principles I. Students will do layout for roof trusses, ceiling joists, or rafters.
 The roof will be installed on the residential project to match the existing structure according to building points.
 All types of roof construction and roof framing will be analyzed, discussed, and implemented where applicable.
 Roof plywood, roof edge, ice and water guard, along with tar paper, will be installed.
 Students will shingle and flash the roof according to manufacturer's recommendations and local building codes.
 Window installation on the project will also be completed in the course.
 (Corequisite: CARP 1123)

 This course is the completion of the inside of the residential building project constructed in earlier classes.
 This course covers the installation of doors, casing, window trim, and base.
 Students will install cabinets, counter tops, and all the details to finish a kitchen.
 This may include crown mold, base shoe, toe kick, and flooring.
 Students will also be involved in the finishing of closets, shelving, door bumpers, and door knobs.
-(Prerequisite CARP 1111; CARP 1130)
+(Prerequisite CARP 1110 OR CARP 1111 AND CARP 1130)

 This course is the culmination of the second year project.
-Students will do a number of things to complete the house including patios, decks, sidewalks, garage doors, and some finished floor installation.
+Students will do a number of things to complete the house including patios, decks, sidewalks, garage doors and some finished floor installation.
 Students will also facilitate the return of tools and equipment back to college and lumber yard.
 The yard will be readied with appropriate landscape and the house will need to pass a final inspection.
-(Prerequisites CARP 1111; CARP 1123)
+(Prerequisites CARP 1110 OR CARP 1111 AND CARP 1123)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.